Skip to content

 • If you are an outpatients, please ask staff for further information or directions to the cash office.

-Transport issues continue to have a significant impact on people’s health and their ability to access health services.
+Transport issues can have a significant impact on people’s health and their ability to access health services.
 NHSGGC continues to work closely with our partner organisations, including the local authorities and Strathclyde Partnership for Transport, to address any issues.

 For information on…